vjnieve/dev-assessments/README.md

 ## Instructions

 Go into the folders to find the instructions for each test.
-At the time of writing, there are currently only
+At the time of writing, there are currently

-> 1 test(s)
+> 2 test(s)